Generic Name: morphine sulfate

 Mechanism of Action

-The principal actions of therapeutic value of morphine are analgesia and sedation.
-Specific CNS opiate receptors for endogenous compounds with opioid-like activity have been identified throughout the brain and spinal cord and are likely to play a role in the expression of analgesic effects.
+The precise mechanism of the analgesic action is unknown.
+However, specific CNS opioid receptors for endogenous compounds with opioid-like activity have been identified throughout the brain and spinal cord and are thought to play a role in the analgesic effects of this drug.

 Opioids have been shown to have a variety of effects on components of the immune system in in vitro and animal models.
 The clinical significance of these findings is unknown.
 Overall, the effects of opioids appear to be modestly immunosuppressive.

-MS Contin is a controlled-release tablet containing morphine sulfate.
+MS Contin is an extended-release tablet containing morphine sulfate.
 Morphine is released from MS Contin somewhat more slowly than from immediate-release oral preparations.
 Following oral administration of a given dose of morphine, the amount ultimately absorbed is essentially the same whether the source is MS Contin or an immediate-release formulation.
 Because of pre-systemic elimination (i.e., metabolism in the gut wall and liver) only about 40% of the administered dose reaches the central compartment.